secwexen/security-playbooks/README.md

 The Suricata fixtures are real PCAP files generated with Scapy.
 Scapy is included in `requirements-dev.txt`.

-Suricata test fixtures can be regenerated with:
+If the PCAP fixtures need to be regenerated:

 ```bash
 python tests/suricata/generate_fixtures.py